 - Modified Ridge Lap

-It looks like a tooth, replaces all the contour of the missing tooth.
+It looks like crown of the tooth because it replaces all the contour of the missing tooth.
 It maintains a large concave contact with the underlying ridge and obliterates facial, lingual and proximal embrasures.
 Esthetic wise it provide best result but due to impossible access to under surface for cleaning, its use is limited for the replacement of maxillary incisors.

 Modified ridge lap combines esthetics with easy cleaning, and makes contact with ridge tissues in a shape of ‘ T ‘ whose vertical arm ends at the crest of the ridge.
 This design is most commonly used in the area of the mouth that is visible during function, e. g. anterior teeth, premolars and sometimes maxillary molars.

 Conical pontic design is mostly limited to the replacement of thin knife edged ridges in the non-display zone of the mouth.
 It has a convex surface with only touching the centre of the residual alveolar ridge.
 It helps maintain good hygiene with poor esthetics.
 Conical design in indicated for the replacement of molars.

 Ovate pontic design is the most aesthetically suitable appealing design that looks like emerging from the gingiva.
 When ridge resorption is corrected by ridge augmentation, ovate design appears to be emerging through gingiva just like natural tooth. it is indicated for the replacement of maxillary incisors, canines, and premolars.
 It has the advantage of best esthetics, negligible amount of food entrapment and easy cleaning.
 The disadvantage is the requirement of surgical preparation of the receiving site before prosthesis fabrication.